simon-glitch/simon-glitch.github.io/diary/2025/Stuff.md

 What's really good news is my skin has calmed down significantly, overall.
 So I'll be able to actually get some sleep tonight.
 Considering I got like 5 hours last night, I'm feeling like I wanna go to bed now.
 And it's only 4:32!

+# Back to my dad being a fibber
+So, I think my dad fibs about the following things:
+* That every conversation is a manipulation
+    * I just don't think that idea is properly reflected by his actual behaviors.
+    * Actually, he defines a manipulation as "an action causing change".
+All actions cause change, therefore all conceivable actions, just by the nature of our universe, cause change.
+This definition is a **useless definition**, since the word redundantly has the exact same meaning as action.
+It also makes the saying useless, since obviously, having a conversation is a type of action.
+Also, no one else defines manipulation this way.
+* That he plans out his conversations
+    * He does plan them, but his planning is not thorough nor comprehensive, and his execution is sloppy.
+I can easily throw him curve balls, or distract him (those are two separate things I can do, which correspond with the two critiques about his planning that I listed).
+* He doesn't lie
+    * Translation: I'm saying that my dad does lie.
+The following bullet points elaborate on how he does.
+    * In his defense, he is forgetful.
+And he does also try to manipulate, and beat around the bush a lot.
+I would consider these to be other forms of deception, and thus different than lying.
+    * He also likes saying "true" statements that are misleading or give an incompletely picture of the truth.
+He actually says that when other people use "true" statements like that, that action is a form of lying.
+However, my dad does not apply this logic to his own statements.
+This is because he is a hypocrite, and because his perspective makes it very hard for him to see this.
+If I bring this up with him, I'm pretty sure he'll use his perspective to prove to himself that he's not a hypocrite.

+My dad's perspective is wrong on these matters:
+* That he doesn't see why other people aren't good at things.
+    * Also, he doesn't want to know why, since knowing why would actually oppose his perspective.
+* That I'm a quitter.
+    * It's just blatantly wrong and he has no reason to believe so.
+* That I'm not normal.
+Or that I'm worse at things that other people.
+    * I am neurodivergent, but my dad's perspective does not accont for this.
+        * What's funny, is my dad is neurodivergent too.

+My dad's bad definitions for things:
+* Lying: Saying a statement that happens to be false.
+By this logic, saying "there are 100,000 miles of blood vessels in the human body" would count as lying.
+    * A better definiton would be: Saying a statement you believe to be false, and saying it in a way that implies that you believe it is true, in order to persuade the listener that it is true.
+This definition excludes multiple types of statements:
+        * Statement you believe are true, but are actually false.
+        * Sarcastic statements.
+        * Example statements or statements that are not genuinely being asserted.
+        * Statements made while not sober or mentally competent.
+        * Saying statements without really understanding their consequences.
+* Manipulation: Perfect synonym for action.
+    * A better definiton would be: Some form of deception.
+Not all actions are deceptive.
+* Stupid: Anything that makes my dad, specifically, angry.
+    * He has never actually said this.
+This is just the effective definition he uses.
+* Angry: Perfect synonym for engraged.
+* Frustrated: Some variant of angry.
+"Angry" here refers to the normal definition of angry, which is the one I use.
+* Irritated, or any other synonym for angry: I have no clue.
+He has his own weird definitions and none of them make any sense to me.
+He also gets really mad if you try to ask him, so I'll never have any clue what the exact definitions are.
+Also also, I don't know where he got his definitions from.
+I'm guessing from his rough childhood.
+I don't see the logic for having such specific words for anger though.
+I guess my dad has been struggling with it all his life and therefore made terminology for it.
+I avoid anger at all costs, so I don't get it.

+# The betrayal
+You know, a while back, my dad told me he wants me to feel insulted by his insults.
+And I just feel so betrayed over that.
+His insults are so mean, and if I took them seriously, I would be in really bad state emotionally.
+I would be so stressed out, and would hate myself, and feel absolutely worthless.
+And the fact he's been insulting me all my life would just leave me feeling like I'm hated and like I never deserved to live to begin with.
+And um, welp.
+You see, I know all of that is total nonsense.
+I ain't gonna let his insults drag me down like that.
+And with the sheer number of them that he's dishes out, and with how **unjustified** I now realize they are, there is no way I'm gonna ever take them seriously.
+No way.

+Besides, I can't let him drag me down.
+I can't let anyone make me feel worthless.
+Because I know how valuable and precious and beautiful and amazing I am.
+If you don't see it, that's fine.
+But I know that I shine brighter than all the stars in the sky.
+Except the sun.
+It's pretty bright.
+But on a good day, I can even outshine the sun!~ And I don't want anyone to hurt me emotionally.
+And if that's all they're trying to do with their words, then why should I listen to them?
+Well obviously, I shouldn't, and thus the answer is NOPE.
+I don't like pain nor sadness.
+I like joy.
+It's my duty to stay positive.
+Genuinely positive.
+It's my duty to try to wear a smile, for my own good.
+Just to keep my heart feeling good.
+Just to keep my soul at ease.

+And don't you go and say that I force myself not to feel certain emotions.
+Frankly, which emotions I let myself feel and then I feel them is my business and my responsibility.
+Also, I explore my emotions all the time.
+Of course, as an engineer, I see my emotions as tools.
+But as an artist, I also see the depth of their beauty.
+Really, I think all tools should be created in order to further the goal of beautifying the world and realizing the beauty of life. *Sigh.*

+Gosh, Simon.
+You really feel like writing right now, don't you?
+* Well, I have literally nothing else to do.
+Or little else.
+I read through a lot of the chapters of webnovels I downloaded on my phone, and we have no wifi here.
+Us having no wifi here is a **really** good thing.
+You really waste too much time on YouTube and other places.
+* I know, I know.
+We really need to clean our act up though, dude. *Exasperated and disappointed sigh.* We both know many problems our bad habits are causing us.
+* Dude, that's such a good song.
+Yeah, it is.
+Maybe we shouldn't be talking to ourself?
+* Bro, what do you mean?
+Come on.
+You know how introverted we are. *Smiles proudly.*
+Well, whatever.
+It's not a bad thing.
+At least I keep my sanity this way.
+Yes, yes, I know.
+You're thinking "this guy is clearly crazy".
+Trust me, if I lost my sanity, it would be much worse than this.
+* They don't need to trust you.
+Or at least in my opinion, they shouldn't need to.
+Like, it's kinda obvious what it would be like if you lost your sanity.
+Like, you know, that would mean you wouldn't be able to think straight, you wouldn't think about normal things, like how to design good video games.
+Yes, exactly.
+Video game design is a very normal thing to think about.
+Normal as in, not insane.
+No further explanation of the obvious should be needed.
+* Hold up.
+We're not explaining the obvious.
+We're using clarifications to select a distinction on which definition of "insane" we're referring to here.
+And as we both know, we are crazy.
+But we're not insane.
+Did you get that, chat?
+I hope you did. 🙃💙